denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 I am writing the book as a traditional volume, expounding a sustained thesis across seven chapters (along with a short introduction).
-At this point, I am aiming for a manuscript of around 80,000 words (non including citations), allotting around 10,000 to 12,000 words per chapter.
+At this point, I am aiming for a manuscript of around 80,000 words (not including citations), allotting around 10,000 to 12,000 words per chapter.

 While "Plain Text" is a work on the history and philosophy of computational